wacl-york/quant-tools/README.md

   - `sensorcalibration`: A list of calibration versions for each sensor, so that e.g. for any point in time you can have more than one NO2 measurement from a given sensor, corresponding to different calibration routines
   - `measurand`: A list of all the pollutants measured as part of the study and their units
   - `measurement`: The main table comprising the measurements themselves
-  - `flag`: A list of all flagged data, currently implemented only for reference data
+  - `flag`: A list of all flagged measurements

 ## Access from Python